 CORNCOB’s proprietary ‘Dynamic Membranes (DMs),' can be regarded as the filtration system's workhorse.
 The DM discs, circular in shape, are continually moving, rotating at elevated rpm levels within the feed liquid-achieving high solids separation and peak operating efficiency.

 The DMs are unique not only by shape, but in their distinct stack configuration.
 The membrane assembly design generates an open feed-flow channel, across the entire membrane surface.
-This free-flowing, unimpeded, feed passage enables large solids particles to pass without membrane plugging, and in most applications, little to no pre-screening or pretreatment.
+This free-flowing, unimpeded, feed passage enables large solids particles to pass without membrane plugging, and in most applications, little to no pre-screening or pretreatment is required.

-Further, multiple assembly shafts turn the membranes at accelerated rotational speeds, generating amplified velocity between the membrane surface and feed stream.
+Further, multiple shafts turn the membranes at accelerated rotational speeds, generating amplified velocity between the membrane surface and feed stream.
 This powerful shearing force (dynamic high cross-flow velocity) at the membrane surface inhibits deposition of particles to form - prohibiting membrane scaling.

 Dynamic Disc Membrane Assembly - joins all membrane parts and components into a single, framed, assemblage.